 According to the National Lakeshore, visitor records from 2008 through 2010, the average annual number of ferry passengers for SMI was 6,810.
 The average annual number of private boats visiting SMI for the same period was 518.
 The average annual number of day use and backcountry use for the same period was 3,592 and 5,925 respectively.
 Visitation to SMI is heaviest during July and August.
-Construction and dredging operations both add temporary visual and sound components to a location where visitors typically experience few such intrusions.
-Because ferry use is the primary means to access SMI for visitor use and because of the visual and sound aspects of construction and dredging operations, the Visitor Use and Experience topic has been carried forward for further analysis in this document.
+Because ferry use is the primary means to access SMI for visitor use, the Visitor Use and Experience topic has been carried forward for further analysis in this document.

-1.8.2 Impact Topics Dismissed From Detailed Analysis Topography, Geology, and Soils
+1.9.2 Impact Topics Dismissed From Detailed Analysis

+Topography, Geology, and Soils